-Subsequent Events: In May 2009, the FASB issued SFAS No. 165, "Subsequent Events" ("SFAS No. 165").
-SFAS No. 165 provides general standards of accounting for, and disclosure of, events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-The statement sets forth the period after the balance sheet date during which management of a reporting entity should evaluate events or transactions that may occur for potential recognition or disclosure in the financial statements.
-The statement also sets forth the circumstances under which an entity should recognize events or transactions occurring after the balance sheet date in its financial statements.
-Furthermore, this statement identifies the disclosures that an entity should make about events or transactions that occurred after the balance sheet date.
-We adopted SFAS No. 165 during the second quarter of 2009 and evaluated subsequent events through August 7, 2009.
+In May 2009, the FASB issued standards related to accounting for, and disclosure of, events that occur after the balance sheet date but before financial statements are issued or are available to be issued (referred to as subsequent events).
+The standards set forth the period after the balance sheet date during which management of a reporting entity should evaluate events or transactions that may occur for potential recognition or disclosure in the financial statements.
+They also set forth the circumstances under which an entity should recognize events or transactions occurring after the balance sheet date in its financial statements.
+Furthermore, the standards identify the disclosures that an entity should make about events or transactions that occurred after the balance sheet date.
+We adopted these standards during the second quarter of 2009 and have evaluated subsequent events through November 6, 2009 for the quarterly period ended September 30, 2009.